jonlpersson/ed-latimore/site/_posts/2022-07-26-how-to-become-more-physically-attractive-to-women.md

 Never hesitate to invest in something that can change so much about how you look and feel about yourself.

+{% include widgets/summary.html id="Tanner-Guzy" %}

 ## Invest in fragrance

 Your fragrance communicates attractiveness to women on a carnal level.
 Find a daily-wear bottle of fragrance that blends with your natural body chemistry.

-It’s the kind of shopping you have to do in person because we all have an individual-specific scent profile.[^4] This means a cologne that works wonders for you might smell horrible on me, and vice versa.
+It’s the kind of shopping you have to do in person because we all have an individual-specific scent profile.<sup id="fnref:4" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> This means a cologne that works wonders for you might smell horrible on me, and vice versa.

 Get to know the different categories of men’s fragrance:

 * Ouds have a woody, damp, intense smell
 * Eau Fraiche is a lightweight, casual kind of fragrance (It means fresh water)
 * Eau de toilette is a strong, longer-lasting form of fragrance

 You don’t have to blow a lot of money on fragrance, but purchase something that is high-quality and age-appropriate.
 Cologne kits often come with deodorant and other products that help with body odor.

 ## Take care of your hair